William Contreras Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 10th-ranked team ERA among all league pitching staffs (3.96).
+- The Cubs have a 4.01 team ERA that ranks 11th across all league pitching staffs.

-- Cubs pitchers combine to surrender the fewest home runs in baseball (80 total, one per game).
+- Cubs pitchers combine to allow 80 home runs (one per game), the first-fewest in the league.

-- In his most recent time out on Thursday, the lefty tossed 3 2/3 innings against the Philadelphia Phillies, allowing seven earned runs while surrendering nine hits.
+- His last time out was on Friday against the Philadelphia Phillies, when the right-hander tossed seven innings, surrendering three earned runs while giving up six hits.

+- The 33-year-old has an ERA of 3.02, with 4.8 strikeouts per nine innings, in seven games this season.
+Opposing hitters have a .208 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.